Roblox/foreman/README.md

 To upgrade, re-run `cargo install foreman` and clean up the `bin` directory as described in the section just above.

+## Setup
+Most users will want to do a bit of additional setup to begin using tools via foreman.

+### Path Configuration
+On first run (try `foreman list`), Foreman will create a `.foreman` directory in your user folder (usually `~/.foreman` on Unix systems, `%USERPROFILE%/.foreman` on Windows).

+It's recommended that you **add `~/.foreman/bin` to your `PATH`** to make the tools that Foreman installs for you accessible on your system.
+If you have tools installed via other mechanisms (for example, you may have previously installed `rojo` directly via `cargo`), ensure that `~/.foreman/bin` is on your PATH _before_ any other installation directories like `.cargo/bin` in order to make sure it takes precedence.

+### Authentication
+To install tools from a private GitHub repository, Foreman supports authenticating with a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+Use `foreman github-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml` and follow the contained instructions.

+Similarly, for projects hosted on a GitLab repository, use `foreman gitlab-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml`.

 ## Usage
 Foreman downloads tools from GitHub or GitLab and references them by their `user/repo` name, like `Roblox/foreman`.

-On first run (try `foreman list`), Foreman will create a `.foreman` directory in your user folder (usually `~/.foreman` on Unix systems, `%USERPROFILE%/.foreman` on Windows).

-It's recommended that you **add `~/.foreman/bin` to your `PATH`** to make the tools that Foreman installs for you accessible on your system.

 ### Configuration File